GracieHub/ict2-moviesApp2.0/README.md

 ## Setup requirements.

+- to Clone this repo. -Open it up in your IDE. npm installSetup requirements.
+- Node.js installed React installed Download repository
-- to Clone this repo. -Open it up in your IDE. -run npm install -sign up for a TMDB account, go to settings and an API key.
-Add this to a .env file which you will add to the base folder of the application.
-Set REACT_APP_TMDB_KEY= variable to this value. -run npm run start to run application on local host 3000 -run npm run storybook to run storybook on local host 6006
+- run npm install -sign up for a TMDB account,
+ - go to settings and an API key.
+- Add this to a .env file which you will add to the base folder of the application.
+ - Set REACT_APP_TMDB_KEY= variable to this value.
+  -run npm run start to run application on local host 3000 -run npm run storybook to run storybook on local host 6006

-## App Design.
+## App Design  and  Routing/Navigation.

-### Routing/Navigation.

 [List the set of routes your app supports - only mention new instances if you expanded the Movies Fan app.
 State the view linked with each route.]